 Izard, V., Streri, A., & Spelke, E. S. (accepted for publication).
 Towards Exact Numbers: Understanding Exact Equality.
 Cognitive Psychology.

 Spelke, E. S. (in press).
 Developmental sources of social divisions.
 In A. M. Battro, S. Dehaene, & W. J. Singer (Eds.), The Proceedings of the Working Group on Neurosciences and the Human Person.
 Pontifical Academy of Sciences.

 Spelke, E. S. (2011).
 Natural number and natural geometry.
-In E. Brannon & S. Dehaene (Eds.), Space, Time and Number in the Brain: Searching for the Foundations of Mathematical Thought (pp. 287-317).
-Attention & Performance XXIV, Oxford University Press.
+In E. Brannon & S. Dehaene (Eds.), Attention and Performance Vol. 24.
+Space, Time and Number in the Brain: Searching for the Foundations of Mathematical Thought (pp. 287-317).
+Oxford, United Kingdom: Oxford University Press.